tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 		* every element of the pattern array is itself a pattern
 		* the length is tested first
 		* to match longer arrays use `..` i.e. `[42, ..]:` will match any array starting with `42`
+		* wildcard patterns can be used as subpatterns
+		* the sub-patterns are comma-separated
+	6. Dictionary pattern: every key has to be a constant pattern. the size is tested first
 ### Classes